Asides, cricket, CWC2011, England, fun, humor, News, sports, Stories

 About LINUS FERNANDES

 I have been an IT professional with over 12 years professional experience.
-I'm an B.Sc. in Statistics, M.Sc in Computer Science (University of Mumbai) and an MBA from the Cyprus International Institute of Management.
-I'm also a finance student and have completed levels I and II of the CFA course.
-Blogging is a part-time vocation until I land a full-time position.
-I am also the author of three books, Those Glory Days: Cricket World Cup 2011, IPL Vignettes and Poems: An Anthology, all available on Amazon Worldwide.
+I'm a B.Sc. in Statistics, M.Sc in Computer Science (University of Mumbai) and an MBA from the Cyprus International Institute of Management.
+I have completed levels I and II of the CFA course.
+Blogging is a part-time vocation.
+I am also the author of four books, Those Glory Days: Cricket World Cup 2011, IPL Vignettes, Poems: An Anthology, and It's a Petting Sport---all available on Amazon Worldwide.

 Discussion